geometric-intelligence/ece3/README.md

 - Unit 01: Welcome to Python
 - Unit 02: Computing with Data in Python
-- Unit 03: Summarizing Data in Python
+- Unit 03: Summarizing and Visualizing Data in Python
 - Unit 04: Predicting from Data with Machine Learning in Python

 ### Textbooks